JohnathanADrews/HularionExperience/docs/7 - Script Frames/readme.md

 ![Image](CalculatorWorkerLog.png)

 By encapsulating the javascript functionality into a single API constructor function, access to many aspects of the script can be handled with a single frame reference.
-This also makes it clear to the script library which functionality is being used.
+This also makes it clear inside the script library which functionality is being used.

 &nbsp;
 <a id="LoadingPresenterFramesScriptFrames"></a>